 “For hair and scalp to thrive, your body needs to be healthy first and foremost.
 Being the last priority of your body for survival, hair will often suffer first when nutrition drops or systemic inflammation increases.
-This is because the body claws back nutrients from low priority organs.
-So make sure your overall health is strong and stable and reduce smoking and alcohol intake and have a think about your sugar intake.”
+This is because the body claws back nutrients from low-priority organs.
+So make sure your overall health is strong and stable and reduce smoking and alcohol intake and think about your sugar intake.”

 FAQ – Can your hair be more oily when you’re younger?

 We can blame the raging hormones which often raise the production of sebum (natural oil) on the scalp rather than the hair, hence those greasy teen years.
 Your hormones may still need time to settle if you’re still having frequent breakouts.
 You might want to check with your doctor if this doesn’t improve on its own.